 - Trades and Vocational program applicants: must have a satisfactory standing in their program at the time of adjudication.

-- Unless a bursary specifies otherwise, applicants must be enrolled in at least nine undergraduate credits in the semester of application, or be enrolled full-time in a trades or vocational program.
-Students approved to study at a reduced course load by StudentAid BC or Disability Services must be enrolled in at least six undergraduate credits.
+- Unless a bursary specifies otherwise, applicants must be enrolled in and maintain at least nine undergraduate credits or full-time trades or vocational enrolment in both the semester of application and the semester in which the bursary is received.
+Students approved to study at a reduced course load by StudentAid BC or another Provincial Authority or Accessibility Services who can demonstrate a functional requirement for a reduced course load may be enrolled in at least six undergraduate credits.

-- General Bursary applicants must be Canadian citizens, Permanent Residents, or Convention Refugees (as demonstrated by a valid Social Insurance Number).
+- Bursary applicants must be Canadian citizens, permanent residents, or Convention Refugees (as demonstrated by a valid Social Insurance Number).

-- Emergency Bursary applicants must be current TRU students.
-Emergency Bursary funding is for students who encounter an unforeseen financial crisis resulting in a verifiable need that will have a material impact on their ability to successfully complete their semester.
+- Emergency Bursary applicants must simply be current TRU students, active in their courses at the time an unexpected crisis or expense occurred.
+Emergency Bursary funding is only for students who 1) encounter an unforeseen financial crisis 2) resulting in a verifiable need that 3) will have a material impact on their ability to successfully complete their semester.

 II.
 AUDIT AND REVERSAL

 - Student Awards reserves the right to reclaim or adjust the bursary should the student reduce his/her courseload, or if information becomes available which changes the student's eligibility for the bursary.
 Student Awards may audit a student application by asking for additional financial, income tax, or family information at the time of application, during the study period, or at the time of a subsequent application.